Image from Bernd Helfert

 - Reling, Rel - Text by Jorge Ditchkenberg

-A virtual person rebuilt in the rl.
+A virtual person designed to live in real-life.
 They can take the form of almost every clade, and have limited or complete independence from the virtual(s) who built them.
 Includes relmonsters.
 Some relings, dissatisfied with the rl, return again to the virtual existence.

 - Relmonster - Text by Jorge Ditchkenberg